tdslaine/install_pulse_node/README.md

 This guide will help you install and run the Pulse Node using the provided `setup_pulse_node.sh` script.

-donations accepted so I might be able to work on mainnet too 😃
+:point_right: donations accepted so I might be able to work on mainnet too 😃

-erc20: 0xCB00d822323B6f38d13A1f951d7e31D9dfDED4AA
+erc20: `0xCB00d822323B6f38d13A1f951d7e31D9dfDED4AA`

 ## Prerequisites